ssvaidyanathan/generator-apigee-proxy/README.md

 ## Using the generator

+NOTE: Please checkout the "cgsaas" branch if you want to test this generator with OPDK or Apigee SaaS.
+The master branch is for Apigee X and Apigee hybrid

 - Install dependencies `sudo npm install -g yo openapi2apigee oatts`
 - Clone this repo `git clone https://github.com/ssvaidyanathan/generator-apigee-proxy.git`
 - `cd generator-apigee-proxy`